-Below are several highlights from 2020:
+Below are several other highlights from 2021:

-- Growth occurred in virtually all segments of our business, with loan volume growth of 9.8%, and revenue from accounting, consulting and crop insurance services up over 20%, exceeding \$2 million. - Earnings grew to an all-time high of \$69.2 million. - Capital declined slightly as planned, with the total regulatory capital ratio ending the year at 17.71%. - Credit quality improved slightly, despite the economic challenges that the pandemic presented to you, and continued to be above our long-term targets with acceptably classified loans ending at 94.9%.
+- Growth occurred in virtually all segments of our business, with loan volume increasing just over 11%, and revenue from accounting, consulting and crop insurance services up over 12%, exceeding \$2.4 million. - Earnings grew to an all-time high of \$75.9 million. - Capital declined somewhat as planned, with the total regulatory capital ratio ending the year at 16.9%. - Credit quality improved notably, despite the economic challenges that the pandemic presented, and continued to be above our long-term targets with acceptably classified loans ending at 96.5%.